rdatools/tradeoffs/docs/_pages/method.markdown

     for minority opportunity, we use Gerrychain's Gingelator feature; and for competitiveness, we use the raw metric that DRA uses before normalizing it to [0-100].
 -   We collect those plans into a new optimized ensemble and score them.
--   We combine the unbiased ensemble and the optimized ensemble into a single ensemble and find the new Pareto frontier.
+-   We combine the unbiased ensemble and the optimized ensemble into a single ensemble and find the new Pareto frontier, again filtering for realistic plans.
 -   Finally, we generate all the artifacts that you see on the state pages, e.g., for <a href="{{ site.baseurl }}/states/NC">NC</a>.

 Besides the GitHub repositories mentioned above, the main code and data for this workflow is in three repositories: [rdabase](https://github.com/rdatools/rdabase), [rdaensemble](https://github.com/rdatools/rdaensemble), and [tradeoffs](https://github.com/rdatools/tradeoffs),